jalacloud/Certifications/Microsoft/az-300 study guide.md

   - provision VMs
   - create Azure Resource Manager templates
   - configure Azure Disk Encryption for VMs
+    * Requires enabling Azure Key Vault to be used for VM Disk Encryption
+    * Enabled in Azur Key Vault -> __advanced key vault access policy settings__
   - implement Azure Backup for VMs
+    * Uses "Backup Policies" to configure backup schedules and retention times for backed up resources (VMs)
+    * __Soft Delete__ is enabled by default for Azure Backup / Recovery Services Vault (RSV)
+    * Soft Delete for Azure Backup/RSV has a retention period of __14 Days__

 # 2. Implement workloads and security (25-30%)
 ## Migrate servers to Azure